 I really love this sustainable shoe company.
 They are working to create a recycling program to keep their shoes out of landfills; they are working toward zero-waste production at their factory; they are making the entire fashion industry better by leading the charge in using twice-recycled materials in their products; and they are moving toward carbon neutral status.
 Amazing.

-The North Face has a great fall flannel for just over $100.
+The North Face has a cozy flannel for just over $100.
 Made from 100 percent organic cotton and lined with recycled fleece, this flannel has cozy qualities and eco-friendly credentials.

 The women’s campfire shirt: $109 The men’s campfire shirt was out of stock at the time of writing.
 It is still listed at $109 if it is restocked.
 But you may want to look at other flannel options here.

 I hope you’ve enjoyed this post on finding cost-effective and ethical outdoor clothing.
 Do you have more tips on finding sustainable clothes?
-More sustainable fall finds for cheap?
+More ethical outdoor clothing finds for cheap?
 Let me know in the comments below!

 Also, if you hate single-use plastic as much as I do, please check out this post on traveling without using plastic water bottles.
 And please check out my collection of sustainable travel suggestions and sustainable living tips.